 - Voltage and Current: Check the voltage and current ratings to ensure the pigtail connector can handle the power passing through it.

-- Environment: Will the connector be exposed to high temperatures, humidity or chemicals?
+- Environment: Will the connector be exposed to high temperatures, humidity, or chemicals?
 You should always choose a connector that can withstand the environment in which it will be used.

 How to Use Pigtail Connectors